 (2) Identifiable private information §46.102.”

 With pragmatic clinical trials (PCTs), identifying those who need to be considered—and the appropriate methods for respecting their autonomy—becomes more complicated.
 The authors of the article “Ethical responsibilities toward indirect and collateral participants in pragmatic clinical trials” define three categories of research participants in pragmatic clinical trials: direct participants, indirect participants, and collateral participants (Smalley et al. 2015).
-Recognizing the different individuals and manner in which they are affected by pragmatic research can help to ensure their rights and welfare are protected.
-For example, because PCTs are conducted in real-world settings, they may affect individuals by way of routine exposure to an environment (e.g., a hospital).
-When PCTs are cluster randomized (the unit of randomization is the facility, provider, community, etc.), individuals may be indirectly exposed to an intervention.
+Recognizing the different individuals and manner in which they may be affected by pragmatic research can help to ensure their rights and welfare are protected.
+For example, because PCTs are conducted in real-world settings, they may affect individuals by way of routine exposure to an environment (e.g., a hospital) in which a PCT is being conducted.
+For example, hen PCTs are cluster randomized (the unit of randomization is the facility, provider, community, etc.), individuals may be indirectly exposed to an intervention.
 In other words, they may not be the direct target of the intervention (direct participant), but they may be exposed to it nonetheless (indirect participant).
-Finally, although this group is not considered in US federal research regulations, collateral participants exist; these are patients, caregivers, and patient advocacy groups who may be affected by the occurrence or findings of the trial.
-Consideration of this population and effective communication with them is of critical importance (Smalley et al. 2015).
+Finally, although this group is not considered to be "research subjects" in US federal regulations, collateral participants exist; these are patients, caregivers, and patient advocacy groups who may be affected by the occurrence or findings of the trial.
+Consideration of this population and effective communication with them is important (Smalley et al. 2015).

 What Are the Risks to Participants?

-With PCTs, there may be several approaches to respecting the autonomy, rights, and welfare of an individual.
+With PCTs, there may be several approaches related to the autonomy interests.
 In this chapter, we review three broad approaches: informed consent, disclosure and authorization, and non-disclosure.
 We also examine data on people’s preferences regarding consent, disclosure and authorization, and non-disclosure.
-In appendices, we discuss the relevant regulations and regulatory oversight bodies.

 - Informed Consent